 The submission should be made electronically by Friday 28th August 2026 and the winner will be determined at a meeting of the Yorkshire & The Humber Region Awards Sub-Committee.

-Please email your submissions to yorkshireandthehumber@ciht.org.uk or submit via our .
+Please email your submissions to yorkshireandthehumber@ciht.org.uk or submit via our webpage.

 Award